-Event versus polling based packet processing
+Event Versus Polling-based Packet Processing

-Linux network stack is using an event-based packet processing method.
+The Linux network stack (Figure 2.3) is using an event-based packet processing method.
 In such a method every incoming packet hitting the NIC:

 is copied in host memory via DMA

-then the NIC generates an interrupt.
+then the NIC generates an interrupt

-then a Kernel module is placing the packet into a "socket buffer"
+then a Kernel module is placing the packet into a socket buffer

-application runs a "read" system call
+application runs a read system call

-for every egress packet generated by the network application:
+For every egress packet generated by the network application:

 application performs a write call on the socket in order to copy the generated packet from the applications user space to a socket buffer

-Kernel device driver invokes the NIC DMA engine to transmit the frame onto the wire.
+kernel device driver invokes the NIC DMA engine to transmit the frame onto the wire.

-Once transmission is complete, the NIC raises an interrupt to signal transmit completion in order to get socket buffer memory freed.
+once transmission is complete, the NIC raises an interrupt to signal transmit completion in order to get socket buffer memory freed.

 This method is not efficient when packets are hitting the NIC at a high packet rate.
 Lots of interrupts are generated, creating lots of context switching (kernel to user and vice-versa).